jasonjgeiger/theplan/career/iteration-6.md

 # OPEN QUESTIONS
 - Get crisp on what impact looks like in Windows and as a principle designer?
+  - Need the opportunity space
+  - Then amplify the strategy and vision
+  - Delivery-based approach (visual strategy, prototyping, )
 - Which of my skills and experiences the most valuable?
 Focus on building those.
 - Where can I leverage my development (HTML, JS, CSS) skills in Windows?
 Learn XAML?
 - What opportunities are available to pursue more Responsible AI?